rockcm/ReactVideoAppWithAPI/README.md

 How to Use:

-Run Api with  python -m uvicorn main:app --host localhost --port 8000 --reload.
+Run Api with terminal command: "python -m uvicorn main:app --host localhost --port 8000 --reload".
-Run front end with npm run dev, with node js and react dependencies installed.
+Run front end with terminal command: "npm run dev", with node js and react dependencies installed.
 Start recording, then stop recording, name video and hit upload.
 Upload Complete.